g4s8/go-graph/README.md

-This go library provides packages with primitives and functions for common graph operations.
-It's designed to be graph structure agnostic, it depends only on required API for each operation declared as interface (similar to standard Go `sort` package).
+This go library provides packages with functions for common graph operations.
+It doesn't provide graph data structures.
+It's designed to be structure agnostic, it depends only on required API for each operation declared as interface (similar to standard Go `sort` package).